Home Page • Site Contents • Contact

 Prior to being invested with the articles of the first two levels priesthood, the Navar and Martab initiates undergo a ritual purification to cleanse body and soul, called the bareshnum.
 The Navar for instance, undergoes two nine-day-and-night bareshnum ceremonies.
 The first time the initiate undertakes the bareshnum, he does so to cleanse himself.
 The second cleansing is on behalf (niyat) of the person in whose memory he is becoming a priest.

-During the nine days, the initiate sips taro (see above) (consecrated white bull urine) and body cleansing with bull urine that is not consecrated, a scrubbing with sand, and a thorough wash of the whole body using consecrated water (consecrated by adding drops of taro and consecrated water) accompanied with ritual prayers.
+During the nine days, the initiate sips nirang-taro (see above) (consecrated white bull urine) and body cleansing with bull urine that is not consecrated, a scrubbing with sand, and a thorough wash of the whole body using consecrated water (consecrated by adding drops of nirang and consecrated water) accompanied with ritual prayers.

 The result of the bareshnum was a disinfecting, exfoliating and thorough cleansing.